Have you ever wanted to make smooth creamy hummus like you get in a restaurant? Well, here it is!

 - Slice the lemon in half, put the strainer over the food processor and squeeze both halves through the strainer into the bowl.

 - Add the tahini, the two cloves of reserved (not roasted) garlic and salt to the food processor.

 - Start the food processor and add small amounts of the reserved bean liquid from the can, until the mix starts circulating freely, then scrape down the sides of the bowl.

 - Continue processing until very smooth, adding more liquid if necessary.
 It should be about as soft as pudding.

 - Taste and check the seasoning (garlic, tahini, lemon and salt) and texture.

-- Place in a bowl, cover tightly and chill.
+- Cover tightly and chill overnight.
 The flavor improves greatly after chilling.

 - Serve with warm pita bread.
 Note that the “warm” part is important.
 Cold Pita bread tastes like old shoes.
 Warm Pita bread is soft and wonderful.
 You can heat it up in an oven or a dry cast iron pan, or even better, brush with a little olive oil and toss in to a hot grill for a few seconds.

 Note that because the chick-peas have a relatively mild flavor, the amount of seasoning you add will have a big impact on the flavor.
 Be sure to check and add more if necessary.